"See Sandur in September" - Mahatma Gandhi

 Sanduru (often written Sandur) is a town in Bellary District of Karnataka State.
 Sandur is famous for the 8th century’s Parvathi Temple built by Badami Chalukyas and 10th century’s Kumaraswamy Temple built by the Rashtrakutas located on the hills of Swamimalai forest at the altitude of 900 meters mean sea level, which is referred to as Skandadri in Skandapurana.

 Sandur is located at 1°N 76.55°E. It has an average elevation of 565 meters (1853 feet)

 The town lies to the south East of Hosapete.
 It is close to Hampi a world heritage site.
-The nearest Railway station is Hosapete 28 Kms, Toranagallu 23 Kms, the nearest airport is Jindl Airport 17 Kmsaway from our campus.
-The college is located 25 Kms from NH 13, Banglore – Bijapur highway.
+The nearest Railway station is Hosapete 28 Kms, Toranagallu 23 Kms, the nearest airport is Jindal Airport 17 Kms away from our campus.
+The college is located 25 Kms from NH 13, Bangalore – Bijapur highway.

 Sandur is famous for its deposits of manganese and iron ore.
 It is surrounded by business mining and steel hubs.

 The climate in Sandur is pleasant and cool because of the green mountains and forest, hence known as “Ooty of Karnataka”.
 Campus surrounded by places like Hampi, Kumaraswamy temple, Bheeema theertha and places of varied interests.